LoyVanBeek/RoboCupAtHome-roadmap/problems.md

 Robots are still inflexible
 ---------------------------
 Each challenge is still essentially a big state machine (at least in the teams I speak with).
-GPSRs (at leat at TechUnited) is a set of state machines configured via a voice command.
+GPSRs (at least at TechUnited) is a set of state machines configured via a voice command.
 If something goes wrong, there are little problem solving skills.
 These problem solving skills (can be just replanning), are non-existent as far as I know.

 A way to test this is to simple mess with the robots and block their plans.
 This is already a category in EE-GPSR.
-Perhaps we should always give at leat one command in this category.
+Perhaps we should always give at least one command in this category.

 Performance seems to be going down last couple of years?
 --------------------------------------------------------